0xPBIT/maiar-ai/apps/website/docs/04-capabilities/capabilities.md

 }
 ```

-At runtime, every capability that the provider exports is automatically **registered** when the provider is passed to `Runtime.init()`.
+At runtime, every capability that is registered with the model provider is passed to `Runtime.init()`.

 ## 3 Consuming capabilities in a Plugin